Container garden

 Container gardening or pot gardening/farming is the practice of growing plants, including edible plants, exclusively in containers instead of planting them in the ground.
 A container in gardening is a small, enclosed and usually portable object used for displaying live flowers or plants.
 It may take the form of a pot, box, tub, basket, tin, barrel or hanging basket.

 Methods

 Pots, traditionally made of terracotta but now more commonly plastic, and window boxes are the most commonly seen.
 Small pots are called flowerpots.
 In some cases, this method of growing is used for ornamental purposes.
 This method is also useful in areas where the soil or climate is unsuitable for the plant or crop in question.
 Using a container is also generally necessary for houseplants.
 Limited growing space, or growing space that is paved over, can also make this option appealing to the gardener.
-Additionally, this method is popular for urban horticulture and urban gardening on balconies of apartments and condominiums where gardeners lack the access to the ground for a traditional garden.
+Additionally, this method is popular for urban horticulture on balconies of apartments and condominiums where gardeners lack the access to the ground for a traditional garden.